 The truth is, it is not boring.
 Liturgy is not boring.
 If you go to church (liturgy), no matter how formal (or informal for that matter) and your heart is right and you truly desire to bring gifts to God, then your liturgy will never become boring.
 If it does, then look for the glory of God in the boring stuff of it.

 Remember Cain and Abel though.
 It is not simply the heart that matters.
 It is also the gift.

-If God commands us to celebrate the Sacraments (at the very least, Communion and Baptism), then we ought to be celebrating those Sacraments with regularity, sincerity, reverence and awe.
+If God commands us to celebrate the Sacraments (Communion and Baptism), then we ought to be celebrating those Sacraments with regularity, sincerity, reverence and awe.

 The fact is, your Pastor (or if you are a Pastor… YOU) might be boring.
 But the liturgy of Christ, and Christ Himself who is called the LEITOURGOS - the officiating priest, or worship leader, who brings us into the very presence of God (see Hebrews 8:2 and Hebrews 12:18-28) is not boring whatsoever!